 Almost everybody sets passwords to protect his home computer, work computer, or school computer.
-Password is quite necessary for security, but occasionally it may lock a computer and cause you to be unable to get into the computer.
+The password is quite necessary for security, but occasionally it may lock a computer and cause you to be unable to get into the computer.

 If you are in the situation where you cannot get into your own or someone else’s computer that’s password protected, take it easy.
 There are many available ways you can get into a password protected computer.
 Certainly, we’re not telling how to illegally hack other people’s computer.
 Here what we share are just some effective and proper ways.